International Red Cross and Red Crescent Movement: World War II

-Maurice Rossel was sent to Berlin as a delegate of the International Red Cross; he visited Theresienstadt in 1944.
+Maurice Rossel was sent to Berlin as a delegate of the International Red Cross; he visited Theresienstadt Ghetto in 1944.
 The choice of the inexperienced Rossel for this mission has been interpreted as indicative of his organization's indifference to the "Jewish problem", while his report has been described as "emblematic of the failure of the ICRC" to advocate for Jews during the Holocaust.
 Rossel's report was noted for its uncritical acceptance of Nazi propaganda.
 He erroneously stated that Jews were not deported from Theresienstadt.
 Claude Lanzmann recorded his experiences in 1979, producing a documentary entitled A Visitor from the Living.

 On 12 March 1945, ICRC president Jacob Burckhardt received a message from SS General Ernst Kaltenbrunner allowing ICRC delegates to visit the concentration camps.
 This agreement was bound by the condition that these delegates would have to stay in the camps until the end of the war.
-Ten delegates, among them Louis Haefliger (Mauthausen-Gusen), Paul Dunant (Theresienstadt) and Victor Maurer (Dachau), accepted the assignment and visited the camps.
+Ten delegates, among them Louis Haefliger (Mauthausen-Gusen), Paul Dunant (Theresienstadt), and Victor Maurer (Dachau), accepted the assignment and visited the camps.
 Louis Haefliger prevented the forceful eviction or blasting of Mauthausen-Gusen by alerting American troops.

-Friedrich Born (1903–1963), an ICRC delegate in Budapest who saved the lives of about 11,000 to 15,000 Jewish people in Hungary.
-Marcel Junod (1904–1961), a physician from Geneva was one of the first foreigners to visit Hiroshima after the atomic bomb was dropped.
+Friedrich Born (1903–1963), an ICRC delegate in Budapest, saved the lives of about 11,000 to 15,000 Jewish people in Hungary.
+Marcel Junod (1904–1961), a physician from Geneva, was one of the first foreigners to visit Hiroshima after the atomic bomb was dropped.

 In 1944, the ICRC received its second Nobel Peace Prize.
 As in World War I, it received the only Peace Prize awarded during the main period of war, 1939 to 1945.
 At the end of the war, the ICRC worked with national Red Cross societies to organize relief assistance to those countries most severely affected.
 In 1948, the Committee published a report reviewing its war-era activities from 1 September 1939 to 30 June 1947.
 The ICRC opened its archives from World War II in 1996.